grafana/loki/docs/architecture.md

 using Helm.

-When `target` is _not_ set to `all` (i.e., it is set to `querier`, `ingester`, or `distributor`), then Loki is said to be running in "horizontally scalable", or microservices, mode.
+When `target` is _not_ set to `all` (i.e., it is set to `querier`, `ingester`, `query-frontend`, or `distributor`), then Loki is said to be running in "horizontally scalable", or microservices, mode.

 Each component of Loki, such as the ingesters and distributors, communicate with